- Departments & Offices

 The Prison Rape Elimination Act (PREA) of 2003 is a federal law established to support the elimination and prevention of sexual assault and sexual misconduct in correctional systems.
 PREA addresses both inmate-to-inmate sexual assault and staff-to-inmate sexual assault.
-The Loudoun County Sheriff’s Office has Zero-Tolerance in support of the guidelines set forth in this law.
+The Loudoun County Sheriff’s Office has Zero-Tolerance in support of the guidelines outlined in this law.

 The Loudoun County Sheriff’s Office implements its “Zero-Tolerance” policies through a facility-wide systematic process that begins when inmates are initially admitted into the facility.